2ReGul4r/Border-Quest/README.md

   // Duration of the celebration fireworks on stage completion (ticks, 20 = 1s)
   "celebrationDurationTicks": 200,

+  // Duration of the border expansion animation in seconds "borderExpansionDurationSeconds": 15,

   // Damage per second while a player is outside the border "borderDamagePerBlock": 0.2,